What can I do if I experience discrimination, harassment, threats, or violence?

 Talk to the people present!

 Are you not alone with the perpetrator?
 Take advantage of this!
 Make bystanders aware of your situation.
 They can support you.
 Talk to people who can witness the situation and ask for their contact details so that you can reach them if you need their statements later.
-You can also alert any security personnel or the police.
+You can also alert any staff members or the police.

 Leave the situation!